aridjayarecipes/cutesrecipes.web.app/content/post/2008-recipe-of-homemade-brussel-sprouts-with-bacon-and-onion.md

 1. Remove from pan.
 Add bacon pieces and mix.

 These brussels sprouts will quickly become a go-to side dish in your rotation!
-They&#39;re perfectly delicious and easy to make.
+They're perfectly delicious and easy to make.
 My son wanted Brussels sprouts included in our menu so he added them to his list of chores.
 He blanched them first, then seared them until they were golden brown and tossed them with onions, garlic, and bacon.
 Along with Glazed Ham, Scalloped Potatoes, Roasted Turnips.

 So that's going to wrap it up with this special food brussel sprouts with bacon and onion recipe.
 Thanks so much for your time.
 I am sure that you can make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Don't forget to save this page on your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!